sushantkumr/CrowdCoin/README.md

 ## Prerequisites

 ##### Setting up the VM.
+* If you're using VirtualBox to create the VM, install the dependancies present in [setup_dev_env.sh](https://gist.github.com/sushantkumr/3fe3cb3507a3d25eeed237065f5ef46e#file-setup_dev_env-sh]) by running the script in a terminal.
 * If you wish to maintain the VM via [Vagrant](https://www.vagrantup.com/downloads.html).
 To setup a VM in Vagrant and install dependancies of this repo, click [here](https://gist.github.com/sushantkumr/3fe3cb3507a3d25eeed237065f5ef46e).
-* If you re using VirtualBox to maintain the VM, install the dependancies present in [setup_dev_env.sh](https://gist.github.com/sushantkumr/3fe3cb3507a3d25eeed237065f5ef46e#file-setup_dev_env-sh]) by running the script in a terminal.

 ##### Metamask
 * Install the Metamask plugin from [here](https://metamask.io/).